Gorilla glue - silicone roof coating installation-min

 1. Inspection and Repairs

 After the roof membrane is washed, an adhesion test should be performed to determine whether a primer is required for the silicone membrane to adhere to the roof membrane surface.
-Most roof membranes will require some type of primer but it is best to verify with an adhesion test.
+Most roof membranes will require some primer but it is best to verify with an adhesion test.

 2. Seam Reinforcement